 Multiple lentigines must be present.

-Features of at least 2 of the following other categories must be present:
+Features of at least two of the following other categories must be present:

 If lentigines are absent, a diagnosis of LEOPARD syndrome may be established if the patient has features in at least 3 above-mentioned categories and has an immediate relative with the defined diagnosis.